premail/website/docs/04-development/01-setup.md

 :::info Node versions

-Premail requires at least version 12.x.
-See
-[Premail setup](/docs/overview/setting-up-premail/) for more.
+Premail requires Node version 12.x or 14.x.
+See [Premail setup](/docs/overview/setting-up-premail/) for more.

 :::